phil13131/M13_react-portfo/README.md

 ### Description

-A simple portfolio template for developer/designers built with React.
+This is my Web Portfolio built with React.

 <!--### [live preview](https://.github.io/react-portfo/)